 5. Lorcin pistols

-The Lorcin Company of Mira Loma, California produced a range of striker-fired pot metal jam-o-matics a decade ago.
-Some two-million .25 ACP and .380 ACP Lorcins were churned out at a rate of over 300,000 per year in the 1990s for an average price of less than $100.
+The Lorcin Company of Mira Loma, California produced a range of striker-fired pot metal jam-o-matics a couple decades ago.
+Some 2 million .25 ACP and .380 ACP Lorcins were churned out at a rate of over 300,000 per year in the 1990s for an average price of less than $100.